codeout/inet-henge/README.md

 ![Bundle example](example/images/bundle.png)

-Node are connected to each other with a single link by default.
+Nodes are connected to each other with a single link by default.

 ## Contributing